exasol/kafka-connector-extension/doc/user_guide/user_guide.md

 ## Secure Connection to Kafka Cluster

-Since the recent releases, Apache Kafka supports authentication of connections to Kafka brokers from clients (producers and consumers) using either SSL or SASL.
-Currently, Exasol Kafka connector supports **SSL**.
+Since the recent releases, Apache Kafka supports secure connections to Kafka brokers from clients (producers and consumers) using encryption with SSL/TLS and authentication with various SASL mechanisms.

-In order to use the secure connections to the Kafka cluster from the UDF, you need to upload the consumer Truststore and Keystore files to the Exasol BucketFS bucket so that we can access them when running the Kafka import UDF.
+In order to use the encrypted connections to the Kafka cluster from the UDF, you need to upload the consumer Truststore and Keystore files to the Exasol BucketFS bucket so that we can access them when running the Kafka import UDF.